IIIF/cookbook-recipes/recipe/0240-navPlace-on-canvases/index.md

 ---
-title: Represent Canvases in Manifest on a Web Map with navPlace
+title: Represent Canvases in a Manifest as Geographic Areas in a Web Mapping Client Using navPlace
 id: 240
 layout: recipe
 tags: [maps, geolocate, navPlace]
 summary: "Use the navPlace extension to provide geolocation information for the Canvas items of an IIIF Presentation API 3.0 Manifest."
-# Note that navPlace support is not baked into the viewers yet.

 viewers:
  - id: UV
    support: none